 Minecraft releases tons of updates to keep the content fresh and fix the underlying bugs in the game.
 However, there are times when a fully intentional feature looks more like an error caused during the development process.

-Many games house such ‘features’ but nothing is nearly as interesting as the phenomenon of exploding beds in the Nether region of Minecraft.
+Many games house such ‘features,’ but nothing is nearly as interesting as the phenomenon of exploding beds in the Nether region of Minecraft.
 It certainly derives many questions to mind.
-Why does trying to take a nap in hell turn your wood and wool bed into TNT?
+Why does trying to nap in hell turn your wood and wool bed into TNT?
 Is this supposed to happen?
 What is the logical reasoning behind it?

-If you are one of the players that have such questions then you are at the correct place!
-The reason why beds explode in the Nether region of Minecraft is that the Nether is supposed to feel like a dreary place.
+Beds explode in Minecraft’s Nether region because the Nether is supposed to feel like a dreary place.
 Therefore, there is no reason for something as calming as a bed to exist.
-There should always be a sense of restlessness in Nether.
+There should always be a sense of restlessness in the Nether.

-Aside from the lore’s standpoint, there can also be another reason why your beds explode in terms of technicalities.
+Aside from the lore’s standpoint, there can also be another reason your beds explode regarding technicalities.
 However, there has been no official statement on that as of yet.

-If you had the option to sleep in Nether, you will end up sleeping for an infinite amount of time.
-Therefore, a small explosion is set in place to remind you why it is such a bad idea.
+If you could sleep in the Nether, you would sleep for an infinite amount of time.
+Therefore, a small explosion is set to remind you why it is such a bad idea.
 Thankfully, the explosion doesn’t guarantee instant death.
 However, it is still better to learn from your mistakes.

 Differences Between Nether and Overworld

 The Nether is supposed to be a dangerous dimension where you experience different forms of distress while exploring.
 The Nether has no daylight cycles and no weather.
 The main source of light is the lava and fire in this dimension.